 Before Your Appointment

 The first step is reaching out.
 Call or fill out this online form and we’ll get back to you as soon as possible.
-Our Referrals Team will work with you to find a therapist or wellness provider who’s the right fit for you.
+Our Referrals Team will work with you to find a therapist who’s the right fit for you.
 This process can take several business days.

-Next, the Referrals Team will help get you connected with a provider directly, who will discuss with you whether there’s a match for treatment needs, insurance and scheduling.
+Next, the Referrals Team will connect you with a provider directly, who will discuss with you whether there’s a match for treatment needs, insurance and scheduling.
 All appointments are scheduled directly with providers once a match is made and insurance benefits are verified.